secondlevel/Diabetic-Retinopathy-Detection/README.md

 ## Data Description

 In this project, the training and testing data were provided by [**Kaggle competition-Diabetic Retinopathy Detection**](https://www.kaggle.com/c/diabetic-retinopathy-detection/data).

+There are a total of 28100 images in the training data and a total of 7026 images in the testing data.
+In addition, there are a total of 5 categories in the dataset, corresponding to the severity of the five types of diabetes: No, Mild, Moderate, Severe and Proliferative DR.

+The data used in this project can be obtained from Google driver, which is called [**data**](https://drive.google.com/drive/folders/1ENoGQj9W6B_4a4W_ajAJZU8K7o_5Tf8R?usp=sharing) directory.
+Just download the folder from Google driver and extract it into the **Diabetic-Retinopathy-Detection** folder.

+## Training

+A total of four methods are provided in this project to train the model, corresponding to the four files **ResNet18_nonpretrained_model.py**, **ResNet18_pretrained_model.py**, **ResNet50_nonpretrained_model.py** and **ResNet50_pretrained_model.py**.